Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Methods

-$m_\mathrm{TOV}$, similar to the Tolman-Oppenheimer-Volkoff (TOV) mass, accounts for internal matter energy, and in this case, the energy and momentum of the neutrinos ($E_\nu$ and $F^i_\nu$, respectively).
-Since we ignore velocity dependence in our transport equations, we drop the $v_iF^i_\nu$ term in this work.
+$m_\mathrm{TOV}$, similar to the Tolman-Oppenheimer-Volkoff (TOV) mass, accounts for internal matter energy, and in this case, the energy density and momentum density of the neutrinos ($E_\nu$ and $F^i_\nu$, respectively).
 The factor of $\Gamma$, which is not a part of the standard TOV mass, was empirically found by \cite{marek:06} to better reproduce actual GR calculations.
 This is the `case A' GR effective potential of \cite{marek:06}.
-In the Appendix we perform an unstable neutron star migration test, in both 1D and 2D, and obtain results consistent with \cite{marek:06}.
+In the Appendix, we perform an unstable neutron star migration test, in both 1D and 2D, and obtain results consistent with \cite{marek:06}.
 We have also tested black hole formation in our \code{FLASH} implementation using the 40$M_\odot$ progenitor model from \cite{woosley:07}.
-We find a black hole formation time that is $\sim$556\,ms, or $\sim$21\,ms later than the full GR simulations from \cite{oconnor:15a}.
+We find a black hole formation time that is $\sim$557\,ms, or $\sim$22\,ms later than the full GR simulations from \cite{oconnor:15a}.
 Both of these tests give us confidence that our implementation of the GR effective potential is consistent with that of \citet{marek:06} and close to true GR gravity.

 For practical implementation in \code{FLASH}, since we use a cylindrical grid, we must spherically average the matter and neutrino fields to obtain $\rho$, $P$, $P_\nu$, $\epsilon$, $v$, and $E_\nu$ as a function of radius.
 We take the grid center as the center of our spherical average.
 We then numerically solve \eref{eq:mtov} and \eref{eq:gamma} iteratively as $\Gamma$ depends on $m_\mathrm{TOV}$ and vice versa.
 After solving for these terms, we integrate \eref{eq:phi} to obtain the spherically symmetric gravitational potential.
 For the 2D simulations (both Newtonian gravity and effective GR gravity) presented here we only use the monopole term for determining the total gravitational potential.